 It is the law in the State of California that a permit is needed to possess a desert tortoise, Gopherus agassizii.
-Anyone owning a desert tortoise should complete a CDFG Desert Tortoise Permit Application
+Anyone owning a desert tortoise should complete a California Department of Fish and Wildlife Desert Tortoise Permit Application

 form.
 There is no fee for this permit.
 When a permit is granted,